Our Motorsports: Car No. 03 history

 In 2021, Tyler Reddick attempted to qualify this car at Daytona, but failed to qualify due to qualifying being rained out.
-Later starts came with Andy Lally, but failed to qualify since the car was outside the top 40 in owners points and a lack of qualifying and wouldn't appear on the entry list following Dover.
+Later entries were submitted with Andy Lally as the driver listed, but failed to qualify since the car was outside the top 40 in owners points and a lack of qualifying and wouldn't appear on the entry list following Dover.
 The 03 hasn't attempted a race since.